-The relay service provider's performance in 2017-18 is measured monthly against the following service levels:
+For 2018-19, service levels were amended to incorporate changes resulting from the International Telecommunications Union Standardisation for Relay Services.
+The relay service provider's performance in 2018-19 is measured monthly against the following service levels:

-- Service level 1 (a): at least 85 per cent of calls are answered by a call taker within five seconds of reaching the relevant answering point for the call. - Service level 1 (b): at least 95 per cent of calls are answered by a call taker within 10 seconds of reaching the relevant answering point for the call. - Service level 2: no more than two per cent of calls abandoned after leaving the Interactive Voice Response (IVR) or being presented to the call routing queue (monthly average). - Service level 3: no less than 95 per cent raw accuracy of words (excluding video relay).
-Raw accuracy is measured through monthly staff assessments of relay officers.
+- Service level 1 (a): for each month for calls to the '106' text emergency number and the Triple Zero emergency call number, at least 85 per cent of calls are answered by a call taker within five seconds of reaching the relevant answering point for the call. - Service level 1 (b): for each month for calls to the '106' text emergency number and the Triple Zero emergency call number, at least 95 per cent of calls are answered by a call taker within 10 seconds of reaching the relevant answering point for the call. - Service level 2: no more than two per cent of calls abandoned after leaving the Interactive Voice Response (IVR) or being presented to the call routing queue (monthly average).